marcoT0425/Wordle_Solver/README.md

 </details>

 Easy mode (not fully tested) (4-letter words, based on hello wordl's word lists) Note: It is impossible to guarantee every puzzle to solve within 6 guesses, though the solve rate is very high, which is 99.4%.
-File: `Wordle Bot (Use) (customised4-letter)`
+File: `Wordle Bot (Use) (customised4-letter)` (You can use the Wordle Word filterer project to filter a word list with a customised number of word length.)

 1. `tela`: 4.267 Avg.
 (99.4% Solve rate)
 2. `lean`: 4.284 Avg.
 (99.3% Solve rate)